 It is a great pleasure to invite colleagues and experts from all over the world to take part in the 20th International Symposium on High Voltage Engineering to be held in Buenos Aires, Argentina, from August 28 to September 01, 2017.

 High voltage engineering is extremely important for the reliable design and safe manufacture of equipment, apparatus and electric power systems.
 ISH 2017 will provide an excellent forum to present results, advances and discussions among scientists and engineers, and share ideas, knowledge and expertise on high voltage engineering.
-ISH is organized every two years and this is the first time it will take place in South America.
+ISH is held every two years and this is the first time it will take place in South America, organized by the National University of Tucuman.

 Argentina is a continental country with large rivers and seacoasts, high mountains, wide plains, and important fossil, renewable and nuclear energy resources, scattered across its vast territory.
 The country has an enormous potential for the development of large electric systems in EHV/UHV and AC/DC.
 The diversity of climates and environmental zones combined with long distances between energy sources and population centers make it necessary to apply the full spectrum of knowledge in high voltage engineering.